Elastic Lattices Inspired by Ulam-Warburton Cellular Automaton

-While periodic lattices have been a focal point of research for a few decades, the notion of aperiodicity and exploring new ways for manipulating and controlling waves is becoming rather appealing.~As a case in point, quasi-periodicity has been shown to enable topologically protected edge states with various edge modes' localization \cite{rosa2021exploring,gupta2020dynamics}.
-Additionally, the concept of topological pumping, where a two-dimensional structure is adiabatically modulated to gradually pump a signal from one corner to an opposite one, has been experimentally and theoretically achieved \cite{riva2020edge,rosa2019edge}.~Quasi-periodicity has also enabled the concept of near zero modes called floppy modes, which are a class of topological modes in Maxwell lattices \cite{zhou2019topological}.
-Analogously, the concept of rainbow trapping, achieved by an array of resonators with a change in the system parameters that are not necessarily periodic (e.g., Ref. \cite{de2021selective}), has been used for vibration isolation \cite{zhang2022rainbow}, and energy harvesting \cite{wang2021metamaterial}.
-Owing to the promise of lattices that are unique in design and not necessarily periodic, and the need for novel approaches to control elastic/acoustic waves, I take inspiration from Cellular Automaton (CA) to introduce a new class of lattice designs.
-By definition, CA is a discrete computation model that has been used in computer science for many applications, thanks to its inventor von Neumann who developed it in the 1950s \cite{li2018theory}.
-Since its inception, CA has been adopted by many fields of study.
-For instance, a biological object can be considered a quantifiable entity by numbers, and these numbers can relay how the different objects can self-replicate and influence each other.
-Having CA as a universal computational methodology for machine self-replication \cite{sarkar2000brief,kari2005theory}, such algorithms are utilized to computationally model and understand such biological entities and living organisms, such as protein, RNA, and DNA \cite{chaudhuri2018new}.
-In physics, CA has been influential in studying many systems, including (i) the behavior of sand piles subject to a blow of wind \cite{cattaneo2012sand}, (ii) computational development of traffic flow problems \cite{maerivoet2005cellular}, and (iii) statistical mechanics \cite{wolfram1983statistical}.~More pertinent studies to this work are (i) the use of hybrid CA, a computational method originally developed to understand the structural bones adaptation \cite{tovar2006topology}, to optimally design piezoelectric patches anchored to vibrational skin for maximizing its power output \cite{lee2013topology}, and (ii) the characterization of fracture behavior in elastic bodies under dynamical loading via continuous-discontinuous CA \cite{yan2018continuous}.
+Building upon the promise of lattices that are unique in design and not necessarily periodic, and motivated by the need for novel approaches to control elastic/acoustic waves, I take inspiration from Cellular Automata (CA) to introduce a new class of lattice designs.~By definition, CA are discrete computational models, invented by John von Neumann in the 1950s~\cite{li2018theory}, originally to study self-replicating systems.
+Beyond computer science, CA have since been widely adopted across various fields such as biology, physics, and engineering.~For instance, a biological object can be considered a quantifiable entity by numbers, and these numbers can relay how the different objects can self-replicate and influence each other.~Given their role as a universal computational methodology for machine self-replication \cite{sarkar2000brief,kari2005theory}, CA are leveraged to computationally model and understand such biological entities and living organisms, such as protein, RNA, and DNA \cite{chaudhuri2018new}.~In physics, CA have been instrumental in studying many systems, including (i) the behavior of sand piles subject to a blow of wind \cite{cattaneo2012sand}, (ii) computational modeling of traffic flow problems \cite{maerivoet2005cellular}, and (iii) statistical mechanics \cite{wolfram1983statistical}.~More pertinent studies to this work are (i) the use of hybrid CA, a computational method originally developed to understand the structural bones adaptation \cite{tovar2006topology}, to optimally design piezoelectric patches anchored to vibrational skin for maximizing its power output \cite{lee2013topology}, (ii) the characterization of fracture behavior in elastic bodies under dynamical loading via continuous-discontinuous CA \cite{yan2018continuous}, and (iii) implementing CA as a computational modeling approach for wave propagation~\cite{Kluska2013Lamb_CA,NISHAWALA2016_CA_Experiment}, nonlinear Ultrasonic waves~\cite{autrusson2009numerical}, and elastodynamic responses of seismic events and other loading scenarios~\cite{LEAMY2008seismic_elastodynamics_CA,Hopman2010Elastodynamic_CA}.